Monodelphis domestica

 4-7.8 inches long

-Also known as the Brazilian Opossum, Gray short-tailed opossums are found throughout Brazil south of the Amazon River, as well as eastern Bolivia, northern Paraguay, and a small section of northern Argentina.
+Gray short-tailed opossums are found throughout Brazil, south of the Amazon River, as well as eastern Bolivia, northern Paraguay, and a small section of northern Argentina.
 The short-tailed opossum gets its scientific species name “domestica” due to its reputation for entering human residences.

 Short-tailed opossums are omnivores that eat small rodents, reptiles, amphibians, insects, and fruits.
 Short-tailed opossums are fast and have incredibly sharp teeth that allow them to take down prey their own size.

 Short-tailed opossums are nocturnal animals that are similar in size and shape to voles.
-Unlike the Virginia opossum which has a fully prehensile tail, the short-tailed opossum’s tail is only partially prehensile.
-Additionally, short-tailed opossums lack pouches!
-Short-tailed opossums do, however, have retractable teats.
+Unlike the Virginia opossum which has a fully prehensile tail, the tail of the short-tailed opossum is only partially prehensile.
+Additionally, the short-tailed opossum lack a pouch!
+These opossums do, however, have retractable teats.